-If you're currently running Windows 10 Version 1507, Version 1511, Version 1607, or Version 1703, you can expect to receive a notification that states that your device has to have the latest security updates installed.
-Windows Update will then try to update your device.
+If you're currently running Windows 10 version 1507, version 1511, version 1607, version 1703, version 1709, or version 1803, you can expect to receive a notification that states that your device must have the latest security updates installed and then offers to update your device.

 After you receive the update notification, be sure to leave your PC plugged in and powered on while the download completes.
 Restart your PC when prompted.

-Windows 10 Version 1507, Version 1511 and Version 1607 are currently at "end of service."
-This means that devices that are running these operating systems no longer receive the monthly security and quality updates that contain protection from the latest security threats.
-To continue receiving security and quality updates, Microsoft recommends that you update the system to the latest Windows version, Windows 10 Version 1803.
+Windows 10 version 1507, version 1511,version 1607 and version 1703 are currently at end of service.
+This means that devices running these operating systems no longer receive the monthly security and quality updates that contain protection from the latest security threats.

 Windows 10 version 1709 and version 1803 are not yet at end of service.
 If your installation stops before completion, see Troubleshoot problems updating Windows 10.
 If you'd like to get info about any error codes that appear, see Get help with Windows 10 upgrade and installation errors.

 You can also Submit Windows 10 upgrade errors using Feedback Hub to request guidance for upgrading or contact a member of our support team.

 If update 4023814 is listed in View installed update history or the Windows 10 Update Assistant is shown in Programs and Features, your computer has already installed update 4023814 or a standalone version of the Windows 10 Update Assistant.

 To uninstall Windows 10 Update Assistant, use one of the following methods: